MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Administration/Microsoft.Graph.DeviceManagement.Administration.md

 Create new navigation property to roleAssignments for deviceManagement

 ### [New-MgDeviceManagementTelecomExpenseManagementPartner](New-MgDeviceManagementTelecomExpenseManagementPartner.md)
-Create new navigation property to telecomExpenseManagementPartners for deviceManagement
+Create a new telecomExpenseManagementPartner object.

 ### [New-MgDeviceManagementTermAndCondition](New-MgDeviceManagementTermAndCondition.md)
 Create new navigation property to termsAndConditions for deviceManagement